суббота, 13 мая 2017 г.

 Ivan proclaims that he creates the Oprichniki "as god created man in his own image, so I have created men in mine."
 Malyuta pledges his life to the tsar using almost the same words as apostle Peter before his three denials (and Ivan immediately catches up to this irony).

-At the deceased Anastasia's coffin Alexei Basmanov offers his son ("ersatz Anastasia", in Eisenstein's words), like Abraham offered Isaac.
+At the deceased Anastasia's coffin, Alexei Basmanov offers his son ("ersatz Anastasia", in Eisenstein's words), like Abraham offered Isaac.
 Unlike the biblical god, Ivan accepts the sacrifice.
 (In the never finished Part III, as a reversal of this legend, Ivan would order Fyodor to kill his father - like god sent Abraham to kill his son.
 Fyodor complies, true to his Oprichiniki vow: "Renounce kith and kin, forget father and mother..."
-However, what seemed to be a cruel test of loyalty turns into a Morton's fork: "You killed your own father; how can I trust you now?")
+However, what seemed to be a cruel test of loyalty turns into Morton's fork: "You killed your own father; how can I trust you now?")

 Ivan's brief abdication and staying in Alexandrov castle is a reference to the Temptation of Christ in the desert.
 Jesus Christ rejected the worldly power.
 Ivan just wants an excuse to rule with absolute power, and he gets it after the people come begging him to return.

-In the Fiery Furnace performance Ivan is likened to biblical king Nebuchadnezzar who declared himself god.
+In the Fiery Furnace performance, Ivan is likened to biblical king Nebuchadnezzar who declared himself god.

 The Oprichniki feast is a parody of the Last Supper, with Malyuta as Peter, Fyodor as John - the most beloved disciple, and Alexei as Judas - leaving the table early in order to betray later.
 (Eisenstein compared Fyodor to John, and Alexei to Judas in his notes.)